thegrimheep/BLEDemo/README.md

+# BLEDemo
-# BLEDemo is a demonstration of notifications coming from iBeacon
+a demonstration of notifications coming from iBeacon